There are many ways to keep power and attraction in a relationship.

 The idea here is to never fully commit and to instead keep your partner guessing about your true intentions.

-Again, this might work in giving you some sort of short-term power when they are most hooked to you, but this is also exactly how abusive relationships work.
+Again, this might work in giving you some sort of short-term power when they are most hooked to you.

 #3.
 Anything Based On Fear, Manipulation & Power Moves